hanchoong-redis/Redis-Technical-Training/PROMPT_TRANSCRIPT.md

    Do not use --- to separate sections.
 Section separation is done using Python code blocks.
 3. **Code Blocks**:

-   * Place Redis command examples inside fenced Python code blocks.
+   * Use fenced Python code blocks with this format.
+All Redis commands must be converted to this format:
    * Format as:

      ```python